-There is a lot to do in La Paz even though it is not the most beautiful city in Bolivia.
+La Paz has a lot to offer even though it is not the most beautiful city in Bolivia.
 We decided to stay a few days in the newly opened Selina La Paz to explore the city and its surroundings.
 The most common excursions outside the city are the Camino de la Muerte (Yungas), Lake Titicaca and Tiwanaku.
 We opted for the last option since it is one of the most important archaeological sites in Bolivia.
-If you visit Santa Cruz, you can go to another archaeological site called Samaipata.

 Travel by bus